-Appendix 4 of the evaluation report sets out student views on what they learnt, by year group.
+Appendix 4 sets out student views on what they learnt, by year group.

 Most students want to learn about friendships and bullying, and personal safety, including online safety, earlier.

 There are two key topics that students consistently want to learn earlier.